-2017 Sunday Evening Classes: A variety of studies in the areas of theology, spiritual disciplines, missions, and more are offered in the Fall and Spring “semesters.”
+2017 Fall Sunday Evening Classes: A variety of studies in the areas of theology, spiritual disciplines, missions, and more are offered in the Fall and Spring “semesters.”
 Nursery, children, and youth programming coincide with classes (unless otherwise noted).

 Downtown Rescue Mission Dinner Service

 A Weatherly group has found serving the evening meal at the Downtown Rescue Mission to be very meaningful.
 On Sunday evenings, they serve dinner to 200-300 homeless men, women, and children.
 They do not prepare the meal; they only serve it.
 And get to know the homeless.
 And the workers at the mission.
 And themselves.